Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

     Fragment during the same session.
   * If the last tile is in All-1 SCHC message: current L2 MTU MUST be big enough to fit the All-1 header and the last tile.
+* Penultimate tile MUST be equal to the regular size.
+* RCS: Use recommended calculation algorithm in [RFC8724], §8.2.3.
+Integrity Checking
+* Tile: size is 10 bytes.
+* Retransmission timer: Set by the implementation depending on the application requirements.
+The default RECOMMENDED duration of this timer is 12 hours;
+  this value is mainly driven by application requirements and MAY be changed by the application.
+* Inactivity timer: The SCHC gateway implements an "inactivity timer".
+The default RECOMMENDED duration of this timer is 12 hours; this value is mainly driven by application requirements and MAY be changed by the application.
+* MAX_ACK_REQUESTS: 8.
 With this set of parameters, the SCHC fragment header is 16 bits, including FPort; payload overhead will be 8 bits as FPort is already a part of LoRaWAN payload.
 MTU is: _4 windows * 63 tiles * 10 bytes per tile = 2520 bytes_

+In addition to the per-rule context parameters specified in [RFC8724], for uplink rules, an additional context parameter is added: whether or not to ack after each window.
 For battery powered devices, it is RECOMMENDED to use the ACK mechanism at the end of each window instead of waiting until the end of all windows:

-* the SCHC receiver SHOULD send a SCHC ACK after every window even if there is no missing tile.
+* The SCHC receiver SHOULD send a SCHC ACK after every window even if there is no missing tile.
-* the SCHC sender SHOULD wait for the SCHC ACK from the SCHC receiver before sending tiles from the next window.
+* The SCHC sender SHOULD wait for the SCHC ACK from the SCHC receiver before sending tiles from the next window.
 If the SCHC ACK is not received, it SHOULD send a SCHC ACK REQ up to MAX_ACK_REQUESTS times, as described previously.